Is there wastage of blood products?

 Bacterial culture extends the shelf life of platelet products

-However, there will be a change in the viability of platelets when the Blood Service introduces bacterial culture for all platelet products to enhance their safety.
-After the implementation of this method, the shelf life of platelet products can be extended from five days to seven days.
+Blood Service introduced bacterial culture for all platelet products on the 1st of April 2025, to enhance their safety.
+After the implementation of this method, the shelf life of platelet products could be extended from five days to seven days.
 The introduction of this procedure will likely reduce wastage.

 The task of the Blood Service is to continuously maintain a stock of blood products for each blood group that meets the demand for several days, for example, in case of accidents or emergencies.
 By ensuring the adequacy and availability of blood products nationally, we enable uninterrupted care for patients.